-The acquired knowledge and skills will be evaluated through exams throughout the course.
+The acquired knowledge and skills will be evaluated through an exam at the end of the course.
 Any questionnaire or activity carried out in the seminar sessions is also part of this section.

-Evaluation exercises: 30% of the final grade
+Evaluation of exercise/s: 30% of the final grade.